oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 In this task, you will load data into your ADB instance from the **MovieStream** data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) in preparation for data analysis.

-You can load data into your Autonomous Database (either Oracle Autonomous Data Warehouse or Oracle Autonomous Transaction Processing) using the ADB built-in tools.
-In this task, you will load data from a public object storage bucket and create the following tables in your Autonomous Database instance: **`customer`**, **`custsales`**, and **`genre`**.
+You can load data into your Oracle Autonomous AI Database (either Oracle Autonomous AI Lakehouse or Oracle Autonomous AI Transaction Processing) using the ADB built-in tools.
+In this task, you will load data from a public object storage bucket and create the following tables in your Oracle Autonomous AI Database instance: **`customer`**, **`custsales`**, and **`genre`**.
 You will use the new tables in the next two tasks.

 1. On the **Data Load Dashboard**, click the **Load Data** tile.